DCRs #2 - AgentDirectToStore

 Scenarios

-- Compliance and Data Lakes: When logs are retained for compliance or data lake purposes, the precise format is less important.
-The lack of pre-parsing and format limitations are more tolerable in these use cases.
+3. Compliance and Data Lakes: When logs are retained for compliance or data lake purposes, the precise format is less important.
+In these scenarios, the absence of pre-parsing and the event format limits are usually acceptable trade-offs.

 Note: The log format will differ from what you’d see in standard Log Analytics tables.
 Some enrichment data may be missing, and field names could vary (for example, Syslog messages may lack fields like SyslogMessage or TimeGenerated).
 So, do not consider this a one-to-one copy of data in Sentinel.